feast-dev/feast/docs/reference/beta-on-demand-feature-view.md

 ### **Registering transformations**

 On Demand Transformations support transformations using Pandas and native Python.
 Note, Native Python is much faster but not yet tested for offline retrieval.

+When defining an ODFV, you can control when the transformation is applied using the write_to_online_store parameter:

+- `write_to_online_store=True`: The transformation is applied during data ingestion (on write), and the transformed features are stored in the online store.
+- `write_to_online_store=False` (default when omitted): The transformation is applied during feature retrieval (on read).

 We register `RequestSource` inputs and the transform in `on_demand_feature_view`:

+## Example of an On Demand Transformation on Read

 ```python
 from feast import Field, RequestSource